OnlineSTL: Scaling Time Series Decomposition by 100x: Introduction

-\begin{itemize}[leftmargin=*] \item first time series decomposition that is online.
-We achieve this by proposing a fast incremental update.
-This results in significantly improved throughput for time series exhibiting a large seasonalities, and thus lowering the overall cost of a data center. \item ability to ingest high-resolution data and handle long seasonalities (over 10,000).
+\begin{itemize}[leftmargin=*] \item first online time series decomposition algorithm.
+We achieve this using fast incremental updates.
+This results in significantly improved throughput for time series exhibiting large seasonalities, thus lowering the overall data center cost. \item ability to ingest high-resolution data and handle long seasonalities (over 10,000).
 We can ingest data arriving at a resolution of seconds/minutes. \item successfully deployed on Apache Flink \cite{flink} for over a year and applied to real-time metrics monitoring use cases handling hundreds of thousands of entities. \item maintains a competitive decomposition quality versus other state of the art algorithms. \end{itemize}

-As we can see from Table 1, existing time series decomposition techniques force us into a severe tradeoff: either increase resources and hence cost significantly more to keep up with this volume and cardinality, or lower the resolution of the time series (or equivalently increase the staleness of the trained models) in order to create a sustainable throughput.
+As we can see from Table \ref{table:algorithm_comparison}, existing time series decomposition techniques force us into a severe tradeoff: either increase resources and hence cost significantly more to keep up with volume and cardinality, or lower the resolution of the time series (or equivalently increase the staleness of the trained models) in order to create a sustainable throughput.
 Furthermore, OnlineSTL has a dramatic increase in throughput on high ingest, high seasonality datasets compared to the second best algorithm, which happens to be "classical" STL \cite{stl}.
 Apart from low throughout of these existing batch algorithms, an additional challenge is the length of periodicity in the data.
-Many of these algorithms are too slow when the resolution of data is aggregated by the minute or seconds.
-This is because most existing techniques are designed to be used in econometrics and finance, and are not designed to be used on high-resolution metrics.
-This explains why popular techniques like SEATS \cite{seats} and TBATS \cite{tbats} only scale up to monthly data.
-These algorithms are not designed to handle long seasonalities, which can be observed at the high granularities (usually seconds, or even milliseconds) common to many DevOps use cases.
+All of these algorithms are too slow when resolution of data is aggregated by minutes or seconds.
+Many existing techniques were designed to be used in lower resolution data, like those seen in econometrics and finance.
+This explains why popular techniques like SEATS \cite{seats} and TBATS \cite{tbats} only scale up to resolutions of daily or weekly, and are not designed to handle long seasonalities which are common in DevOps use cases.